solana-developers/solana-cookbook/docs/th/references/basic-transactions.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-## How to add a memo to a transaction
+## วิธี add a memo to a transaction

 Any transaction สามารถ add a message making use of the [memo program][2].
 Currently the `programID` from the **Memo Program** has to be added